PEACH Lab

 Spawner options

-Before starting your PEACH Lab environment you are given a choice for some customization:
+Before starting your PEACH Lab environment you are given a choice of storage memory and resources

 About the Jupyterlab